SparseDataTree/in-the-wind/README.md

 1. If needed, existing factors can be reduced.
 As in the example above, we can also go from having three factors to having two.
 1. If needed, we can have parallel sets of factors, each of which can restore the message.

 ### Getting started
 1. Perhaps the best way to get started is to use a debugger and step through some of the unit tests.

 ## Potential next steps
-1. "True" randomization
+1. "True" randomization - The POC leverages default Java randomization; which is not true randomness expected for one-time-pads, and may not be sufficiently strong for some applications
 1. Expanded support for more data types.
 1. **Serialization support** (configurable) - there would need to be careful thought on how to separate the factors in such a way that a security breach is unlikely to compromize all of them.
-1. More tests
-1. Development of a suite of microservices.